Shoxx98/kanjilearner/README.md

 - click next for loading the first entry in the csv
 - read the english vocabulary name on the top of the GUI
 - draw the kanji
+- click "show solution"
+- manually check if you drew the kanji correctly.
+I would recommend looking up how to draw the kanji on jisho.